2. Maxwell eigenmode extraction of a meandered resonator designed using Qiskit Metal

 Next, we mesh the design and export the resulting geometry and mesh files.
 Both files are required by QTCAD if using adaptive mesh refinement.

-# Mesh the device
+# Mesh the device.

 qtcad_renderer.gmsh.add_mesh(dim=3, intelli_mesh=not adaptive)

-# Export the mesh.
+# Export the geometry and mesh files.

 Note

-Here, the parameter intelli_mesh
+Here, the parameter

 2.5.5.
 Running the simulation